petersatsuse/azure-compute-docs/articles/virtual-machines/estimated-vm-create-cost-card.md

 ms.topic: concept-article
 ms.date: 04/03/2024
 ms.author: jushiman
+# Customer intent: As a cloud architect, I want to use the estimated cost card during the VM creation process, so that I can accurately budget for the resources and services required for my Azure virtual machines.
 ---

 # Estimate the cost of creating a Virtual Machine in the Azure portal (Preview)